xillio/xillio-api-content-script-examples/README.md

 # Xillio API content script examples

 This project contains examples of Xillio API content script.
+See <https://docs.xill.io/#ContentScripts> for more information.

 To develop content scripts you develop them locally using a local instance of nodejs.
 You can use the `testlocal` command to test your content script.
 With `uploadscript` and `updatescriptdefinition` you can add your script to a configuration Xillio.
 With `testapi` you can test your newly created or updated content script.
 See below for a description of these commands.

 To prepare your environment to use the scripts that interact with Xillio you need to run the following steps.

 1. Run `npm install` to install dependencies
-2. Create a '.env' file with the following information
+2. Create a `.env` file in the root of the project directory with the following information

 ```env
 TENANT=https://<yourtenant>.xill.io